Aaron Paul's Wife, Lauren, Celebrates Her First Mother's Day: 'What A Gift!'

 “I smell the top of your head and feel glitter down my spine.
 I take your tiny fingers and brush them across my cheek.
 You have my attention, my love,” continued Lauren, adding that Story is the “most splendid, spellbinding thing.”

-RELATED: Aaron Paul and Wife Lauren Expecting First Child: ‘Words Can’t Express How Excited I Am’
+RELATED: Aaron Paul and Wife Lauren Welcome Daughter

 Lauren concluded her post with her advice to her daughter, even though she is a too young as of yet to understand her mother’s lovely words.